-Examples: Local facility and control center, local facility network (i.e., not remote networking), regulatory compliance-related Scope-The scope may be influenced by steps already taken to ensure security of information technology (IT) and operational technology (OT) infrastructure.
+Examples: Local facility and control center, local facility network (i.e., not remote networking), regulatory compliance-related

+- organization's enterprise IT services, including email, Internet connectivity, and voice over Internet protocol (VoIP) telephony. - Scope: The scope may be influenced by steps already taken to ensure security of IT and operational technology (OT) infrastructure.
 Examples include an existing enterprise risk management strategy, an existing framework for managing risks, and provisions for identifying critical assets and systems (these may relate to regulatory compliance or common business practices).
 Because the C2M2 evaluation measures the maturity of cybersecurity capabilities, existing policies and procedures-and operations subject to these policies and procedures-are strong candidates for inclusion in the scope.